Dates: June 29-July 4 & July 6-9

 Dates: The sculpture garden is open daily 10 a.m.-5 p.m.

 Location: Constitution Ave NW &, 7th St NW

 No summer is complete without one day at the sculpture garden.
 Bring some snacks, or head to the pavilion cafe.
 You can also check out Jazz in the Garden series on Friday evenings.
 These events are free, however advanced registration is required so be sure to sign up!
 Click here to learn more.

 Head to a Nationals Game

-Date: The Nationals home opener was Thursday, April 7, 2022, and the last home game is October 2.
+Date: The Nationals play their last regular season game last home game October 1.
 You can view the entire regular season schedule here.

 Cost: Ticket price varies based on opponent

 Details: Nothing says summer quite like a day at the ballpark!
 Grab your friends and head over to Nationals Park to root for the home team.